ALL THIS INFORMATION IS ATTACHED AS PDF AT BOTTOM OF THIS PAGE. IT CONTAINS ALL PHOTOS AND LOGOS.

 Please circle: I will attend business meeting yes no

 PRESENTATION PROPOSAL FORM

 NAGT-Eastern Section 2017 Annual Meeting

 Submission Deadline: May 15, 2017

 Presentations will be scheduled for 45-minute blocks.
 Double sessions will be accommodated only as space and time permits.
 As many presentations as possible will be accommodated.

-You may also submit proposal electronically at firstname.lastname@example.org
+You may also submit proposals electronically at firstname.lastname@example.org.

 Poster displays are also welcome and should use this same proposal form.